What are Fat Head Keywords?

 This long list of companies selling laptops can easily be reduced if this broad keyword is fine-tuned a bit.
 All it takes is an addition to your broad keyword.
 Let’s say you want a particular brand name, say “Samsung laptop”.
 This keyword has now become a fat head keyword (aka short tail).

 Fat head keywords are usually no more than 1 or 2 words and aim closer to the target item of the search.
-These keywords yield a high amount of traffic, but slightly more focused than the broad keyword search.
+These keywords yield a high amount of traffic, but are slightly more focused than the broad keyword search.

 The type of traffic that results in a purchase of your product or service is called quality traffic.
 A broad keyword search for “laptop” will not likely lead to a purchase, merely a browse.
 Consumers are more likely to be interested in purchasing if they use a deeper search, which can include a brand name or other identifier.

-In a brick and mortar shop, the longer a potential buyer hangs around a shop and asks questions, the more likely they are to purchase something.
-The same can be said for key word searches.
+In a brick-and-mortar shop, the longer a potential buyer hangs around a shop and asks questions, the more likely they are to purchase something.
+The same can be said for keyword searches.
 Detailed searches indicate a higher intent to purchase.